Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 Third: it’s a fun adventure, often combined with a trip to the mountains, coffee and laughter.
 We don’t pretend anything – you are simply together, and I catch the frames.

 First of all – comfort and a good attitude.
 This is not a fashion show or a wall.
-It’s about your closeness, your emotions, your looseness.
-My advice?
+It’s about your closeness, emotions, slackness.
+My tips?

 Comfortable shoes – preferably trekking or sports shoes.
-Put on heels only for the moment of shooting, and then into the backpack.
+Put on heels only for the moment of shooting, and then to the backpack.

-Layered clothing – the mountains can be capricious, so it’s a good idea to have something warm and lightweight.
+Layered clothing – the mountains can be capricious, so it’s a good idea to have something warm and light.

 Water and a snack – seriously, even a short walk can give you a bite, especially in a wedding dress.

-A powerbank and a phone with a location – in case of emergencies.
+Powerbank and phone with location – in case you need it.

-A good attitude – it’s essential.
+Good attitude – it’s a must.
 Don’t stress, don’t tense up – I will help, hint, guide.

 At ease, but with a plan 💡

-We start with a contact: message, phone, Zoom or meet for coffee (if we are nearby).
+We start with a contact: message, phone, Zoom or meeting for coffee (if we are nearby).
 We talk about your plans, needs, questions.
-If we get along – we sign a contract and you pay a deposit.
+If we agree – we sign a contract and you pay a deposit.
 The date is booked.

-Before the wedding I send you a short survey: times, places, highlights of the day, people to be photographed, any surprises.
+Before the wedding, I send you a short questionnaire: times, locations, highlights of the day, people to photograph, any surprises.

-On the day of the wedding I am on site earlier, I act sensitively and respectfully – and always stay until the end of the agreed time.
+On the wedding day, I am on site earlier, I act sensitively and respectfully – and always stay until the end of the agreed time.

 After the wedding you get:

-• Access to assistance, photo selection, consultation – until the very end.
+access to help, photo selection, consultations – until the very end.

-14. what if one of us doesn’t like pictures?
+What if one of us doesn’t like photos?

 This is completely normal!
-Really – many people tell me: “I don’t like to be photographed”, “I never come out well in pictures” or “He always has a strange face”.
+Really – many people tell me: “I don’t like to be photographed”, “I never come out well in photos” or “He always has a strange face”.

 But… 99% of the time I hear afterwards: “But it came out great!
 It’s really YOU!”.